PyRigi/PyRigi/doc/development/howto/documentation.md

-In case `poetry shell` is used as described above, Jupyterlab and Jupytext can be install using
+In case `poetry shell` is used as described above, Jupyterlab and Jupytext can be installed using
 ```
 pip install jupyterlab jupytext
 ```
-After setting the virtual enviroment in Jupyterlab to the one created by `poetry shell`, `.md` notebooks can be opened directly.
+After setting the virtual environment in Jupyterlab to the one created by `poetry shell`, `.md` notebooks can be opened directly.

 If the execution of a cell takes long time, it can be disabled as follows